Can You Sue a University if a Student Athlete is Sexually Assaulted?

 Can a University Be Held Liable for a Student Athlete's Sexual Assault?

-When a student athlete commits a sexual assault on campus, survivors often wonder whether the university itself can be held legally responsible.
+When a student athlete is sexually assaulted — whether by a coach, trainer, team doctor, staff member, teammate, or another student — survivors often wonder whether the university itself can be held legally responsible.

 The short answer is yes.
-Universities have legal duties to protect students from foreseeable harm, and when they fail to act on warnings, ignore complaints, or shield athletes from accountability, university liability for a student athlete's sexual assault becomes a very real possibility.
+Universities have legal duties to protect students from foreseeable harm, and when they fail to act on warnings, ignore complaints, or shield those in positions of power from accountability, university liability for a student athlete's sexual assault becomes a very real possibility.

-College athletics programs operate within a culture that sometimes prioritizes winning over safety, and that imbalance has consequences.
+College athletics programs operate within a culture that sometimes prioritizes winning over safety, and that imbalance has consequences for the young people inside those programs.
 Survivors deserve clear, plainspoken information about their rights, the institutions that may share the blame, and the legal tools available to them.

 Key Takeaways about University Liability in a Student Athlete's Sexual Assault

-• Universities can face civil liability when they know or should have known about an athlete's history of misconduct and fail to take reasonable steps.
+- Universities can face civil liability when they know or should have known about a coach's, staff member's, or other individual's history of misconduct and fail to take reasonable steps.

-• Common legal theories include negligent supervision, negligent recruitment, premises liability, and Title IX deliberate indifference.
+- Common legal theories include negligent supervision, negligent hiring, premises liability, and Title IX deliberate indifference.

 Understanding How University Liability Works in Sexual Assault Cases

-Universities are not automatically responsible for every wrongful act committed by their students.
+Universities are not automatically responsible for every wrongful act that occurs on campus.
 However, when the school plays a direct role in creating the conditions that allowed the assault to happen, the legal picture changes.
 Courts look closely at what administrators knew, when they knew it, and what they did about it.

 A university's duty of care extends to students who live, study, and participate in athletics on its campus.
 This duty is heightened in athletic programs because schools actively recruit athletes, house them in dedicated facilities, control their schedules, and benefit financially from their performance.